honmanyau/entwickeln/README.md

 #### `[generations]`

-An optional parameter that is an integer that indicates the number of generations to simulate.
+An optional parameter that is an integer greater than 1, it indicates the number of generations to simulate.
 The default value is 1.

 It is worth noting that generations are typically not "skipped" in a game of life.
 The option to specify the number of generations to simulate is designed